-A number of studies have attempted to show how the addition of various ingredients vegetables, fibres, extracts, and so on-as well as the removal of fats and additives could transform the conventional perception of meat and meat products into one of healthy living.
-This article examines potential future trends in the agrofood industry and provides an updated version of recent studies on the subject.
-It also analyses the changes that have taken place in the traditional meat industry as the agrofood industry's global forces increasingly focus it on the development and manufacturing of functional foods.
+Meat can be used as a Functional food and it has a good impact on the public health.
+A numerus studies have attempted to show how the addition of the various ingredients as vegetables, fibres, extracts, and so on-as well as the removal of the fats and the additives could transform the conventional perception of the meat and meat products into one of healthy living.
+This review article reveals the potential future trends in the agrofood industry and provides an updated version of the recent studies on using of the Meat as a Functional food and their impact on the public health.
+It also reveals the changes that occurs in the traditional meat industry as the agrofood industry's global forces increasingly focus it on the development and manufacturing of the functional foods types.

-Key words: ingredients, vegetables, fibres, extracts, traditional meat industry, consumer demand, agrofood.
+Keywords: food ingredients, vegetables, fibres, extracts, traditional meat industry, the consumer demand, agrofood.